 Signs You Need To Get Your Priorities Straight

-If you are wondering if that’s you, here are 4 simple ways to know you need to set your priorities straight:
+If you are wondering if that’s you, it’s time to examine the priorities in your life.
+Here are 4 simple clues that it’s time for a change and you need to get your priorities straight:

 Have you ever said you wanted to have a better prayer life or read the Bible more…if you only had time?